meheleventyone/zig-wasm-test/README.md

 # zig-wasm-test
 A minimal Web Assembly example built from Zig's init-lib.

-I expanded on this great gist from @josephg: https://gist.github.com/josephg/873a21d4558fd69aeccea19c3df96672
+I expanded on this great gist from @josephg

+https://gist.github.com/josephg/873a21d4558fd69aeccea19c3df96672

 To build this project you need to follow the steps there to get a wasm enabled version of LLVM setup.